finimize/dev-challenge-django/readme.md

 Feel free to make any changes to the UI you see fit.

 When you are finished, you should send us a link to the codebase, preferably via git (e.g. github) showing multiple commits, so we can see its evolution.

+### Tooling

+The frontend contains some tooling you might be familiar with

+#### Typescript

+If you like to use Typescript in your workflow, you should get any warnings/errors appear in your terminal after running `yarn start`

+#### Prettier

+We believe Prettier makes your life easier!
+There is an example .prettierrc included in the `frontend` directory - feel free to tweak the settings if you'd prefer.

+You might need to give your IDE a nudge to pick the settings up - [here's an example](https://stackoverflow.com/a/58669550/4388938) of how to do that with VS Code